top of page

 Annual allowance £68,499*

-• Research conducted in December 2023 and update in May 2024, following the local and regional elections on 2 May 2024.
+• Research conducted in May 2025, following the local and regional elections on 1 May 2025.
 All salary data shown has been cross-referenced across a range of sources and is to the best of our knowledge accurate at the time of writing in December 2023.

 bottom of page